White Collar Crime Attorney in Miami

 What Can Your Firm Do to Protect My Career and Professional License?

-How Does Your Background as a Former Miami-Dade Prosecutor Help in White Collar Cases?
+How Does Your Background As a Former Miami-Dade Prosecutor Help in White Collar Cases?

 Will My White Collar Case Be Handled in State or Federal Court?

-Whether a case is handled in state or federal court depends on several factors, including the type of offense, the agencies involved, the amount of alleged loss, and whether interstate or international elements are present.
+That depends on the type of offense, the agencies involved, the amount of alleged loss, and whether interstate or international elements are present.
 Some financial crimes are typically charged in Miami-Dade County courts, while others may be brought in the Southern District of Florida.
+When you meet with us, we review the materials you have, ask about which authorities have contacted you, and explain how those factors are likely to determine the forum.
+We represent clients in both state and federal matters and tailor our approach accordingly.

 How Will I Be Kept Informed About My Case?

-Can Your Team Help if My Business is Also Involved in the Investigation?
+Can Your Team Help If My Business Is Also Involved in the Investigation?

-Speaking with a knowledgeable white collar crime lawyer can help you understand your options, avoid damaging missteps, and start building a plan to protect your future.
+Speaking with a white collar crime lawyer can help you understand your options, avoid damaging missteps, and start building a plan to protect your future.
 Reach out to us now.

 Our Areas of Practice